-3. Classes do not receive preordained weapon proficiencies, but select 1 or more at 1st level, based on class:
+3. Classes do not receive preordained weapon proficiency, but select 1 or more at 1st level, based on class:

-- Cleric, Druid, Bard: 3 at start and 1 additional every 4 levels (Druids can wear only non-metallic armor).
+- Cleric, Druid, Bard: 3 at start (Druids can wear only non-metallic armor).

-- Monk: 4 at start and 1 additional every 4 levels (wearing armor or using non-Monk weapons prevents use of many class features)
+- Monk: 4 at start (wearing armor or using non-Monk weapons prevents use of many class features)

 Any character class can wear any armor and use any weapon, but per the standard 5e rules, wearing armor without proficiency results in disadvantage on all ability checks, saving throws and attack rolls that involves Strength or Dexterity, and you can’t cast spells.
 Some classes and class features prevent use of certain armors or weapons (Monk, Druid, etc).
 Also take note of the more stringent house rules for Encumbrance, below.

 Carrying weight over 3x your Strength halves speed (encumbered).
 Carrying weight over 6x Strength and up to 12x Strength (heavily encumbered) halves speed again (1/4 of original, round down).
 So a human’s walking speed drops from 30 feet to 15 feet to 7 feet per round (6 seconds).
 A dwarf’s speed drops from 25 feet to 12 feet to 6 feet.
 ‘Dash’ action is not possible when heavily encumbered.
 Per standard 5e rules, while heavily encumbered you have disadvantage on ability checks, attack rolls, and saving throws that use Strength, Dexterity, or Constitution.